The Kindness of Strangers

 For Tom Hanks, the random act of kindness has become a signature move.
-His latest?
-Promoting his new short story collection at a Texas book fair, the Oscar winner suddenly stopped taking questions and asked one of his own, on behalf of someone in the audience: "Nikki, will you marry me?"
+He once helped Girl Scouts he encountered on the street sell cookies and took time to meet a fan with autism.
+More recently, while promoting his short story collection at a Texas book fair, the Oscar winner suddenly stopped taking questions and asked one of his own, on behalf of someone in the audience: "Nikki, will you marry me?"
 That's when fans Ryan McFarling and Nikki Young came onto the stage, where McFarling completed the proposal.
 To Hanks' delight, Young accepted.

 During a two-year battle with cancer, 9-year-old Catie Hoch of Albany, New York, found comfort in the magical world of Harry Potter.
 She even received emails from British author J.K.
 Rowling, who had learned of Catie's plight.
 In May 2000, when Rowling got word that her young friend would not survive to see the not-yet-published fourth Potter installment, the author placed a series of calls from the U.K., reading it to the dying Catie herself.

 It didn't seem so at the time, but when Brett Kyle overturned his Toyota Tacoma in 2016 and the vehicle caught fire, he was a lucky man.
 The wreck happened to be in front of the home of actor Jamie Foxx.
 Within minutes, Foxx was at Kyle's side, pulling him from the burning car and to safety.
 "I don't look at it as heroic," Foxx told a local news station at the time.
 "I look at as, you just had to do something."